Sujay-Anantha/website/.github/ISSUE_TEMPLATE/img-tag-refactor-on-website.md

 ---

 ### Prerequisite
-1. Be an member of Hack for LA.
+1. Be a member of Hack for LA.
 (There are no fees to join.)
 If you have not joined yet, please follow the steps on our [Getting Started page](https://www.hackforla.org/getting-started) and attend an onboarding session.
 2. Before you claim or start working on an issue, please make sure you have read our [How to Contribute to Hack for LA Guide](https://github.com/hackforla/website/blob/gh-pages/CONTRIBUTING.md).

 ### Overview